Engineering

 return agent(query)

 Average per-query cost drops materially on workloads with a heavy long tail of simple queries.
 The classifier itself costs a Haiku call; the savings on routed-to-Haiku queries pay for it many times over.
-This is the cascade pattern that Part 7 goes deep on.
+This is the cascade pattern that Part 7 goes deeper into.

-Five things that show up in production agent deployments regardless of framework:
+Five things show up in production agent deployments regardless of framework, and each one is a lesson cheaper to learn before launch than after.

 What's next